Červený Kláštor – Carthusian Monastery

 History

 The monastery was founded in 1319 by the Hungarian noble Kokoš (Kakas) Berzeviczy.
 He was obliged to build six monasteries as a punishment, which he was to incur for killing the provost from Chmeľov from the György family, which was at odds with the Berzeviczys.
-Ultimately, Kokoš founded only two convents, including the construction of the Červeny Kláštor, initially named after the neighboring village of Lechnica.
+Ultimately, Kokoš founded only two monasteries, including the construction of the Červeny Kláštor, initially named after the neighboring village of Lechnica.
 Building started in 1330, ten years after the foundation was approved by King Charles Robert of Hungary, and its most important building, the monastery church of St. Anthony, was erected after around 1360.

 In the Middle Ages, the monastery functioned with the support of wealthy noble and burgher families as well as Hungarian and Polish rulers, and with the income obtained from several villages.
 Thanks to this, the monks of the Carthusian order expanded the complex and erected further buildings: houses-hermitages, a hospital, a pharmacy, and an inn for travelers.
 In 1431 and again in 1433, the monastery was plundered and burned by the Hussites during their raids from Poland and Bohemia.
 The monks returned to their seat after the internal situation in the kingdom had calmed down, i.e. after the pacification of the post-Hussite mercenaries (“bratrzyks”) movement in the second half of the 15th century.
 The monastery was rebuilt in the late-Gothic style during the reign of Matthias Corvinus, when, among others, a vault over the chapter house was established and a new eastern wing was created.

 In the 16th century, the monastery gradually declined, especially after the defeat in 1526 at Mohács, and due to the progressing Reformation.
-Due to the Turkish threat, the monks fled to Poland until the convent was completely depopulated with the death of the last abbot in 1563.
+Due to the Turkish threat, the monks fled to Poland until the community was completely depopulated with the death of the last abbot in 1563.
 The buildings of the Carthusians were then used for military purposes.
 It was not until 1699 that the bishop of Nitra bought the former monastery complex in order to hand it over to the Camaldolese order.
 They moved to Červeny Kláštor in 1711 and operated until the 1780s, in the meantime transforming the buildings in the Baroque style.
-Eventually, the convent was canceled by Emperor Joseph II in 1782.
+Eventually, the monastery was canceled by Emperor Joseph II in 1782.
 The buildings of the order then became the property of the state, and from 1818 of the Greek Catholic bishopric.
 In 1907, as a result of a fire, the roofs of the monastery were destroyed.
 In 1934, a provisional repairs were carried out, and in the years 1952-1968 a thorough renovation of the monument took place.

 Architecture

 The monastery was founded in a narrow Dunajec valley, on the southern bank of one of its meander.
 From the west it was adjacent to the riverbed, and from the east and south to the high hills and mountain peaks of the Pieniny Mountains.
 In the south-east, a trail surrounded by hills on both sides connected the monastery with Ľubovňa and further on with other large cities of the Kingdom of Hungary.
 The fenced monastery complex consisted of a church, the main claustrum rooms on its northern side and the Carthusian houses surrounding a large courtyard in the east.
-In addition, the north-western edge of the complex was filled with economic buildings necessary for the functioning of the convent.
+In addition, the north-western edge of the complex was filled with economic buildings necessary for the functioning of the monastery.

 The main building of the complex, the aisleless church of St. Anthony, originally consisted of an elongated nave with a chancel of the same width, not separated from the outside.
 The chancel part was closed in the east with a straight wall.
 It was enclosed from the north and south by rectangular annexes with two floors, built in line with the eastern wall of the church.
 The western façade of the church was also straight.
 The nave and chancel were covered with a common gable roof, while single-pitch roofs were installed over the annexes.